redndgreen8/hmcnc/HMM/README.md

 # CNV hmm
 ## HMM tools
-### pipeline for calling CNVs in assmeblies or alignments
+### pipeline for calling CNVs in assemblies or alignments

  needs :
  1. bedtools